 We presented a new online parameter estimation method (SOPE) for locally stationary time series under the context of a tv-VAR model.
 It was shown that the proposed SOPE method can provide smooth and online estimates with a reasonable computational time that allows it to scale for higher dimensions unlike other competing methods.
 Furthermore, the SOPE method is well motivated since it is based on a penalized least squares/likelihood approach.
 As demonstrated, the penalization term can have a Bayesian interpretation, with different penalization terms corresponding to different prior choices.

 When compared to the Kalman filter, the SOPE method can provide very similar estimates, but with the significant advantage of being computationally more efficient, and thus it can be applied to higher dimensional time series.
 Furthermore, this new method provides a meaningful way to control the smoothness of the estimates using only two hyperparameters ($\alpha$ and $\beta$), which are much simpler to tune unlike the Kalman filter parameters.
 Asymptotically our approach has theoretical guaranties that indicate its asymptotic behaviour depending on the choice of the penalization coefficients.
 The interest behind this approach is to increase the robustness of the estimates and to stabilize the connectivity measures (which often involve non-smooth functions of the parameters e.g, Coherence, as it was shown in Figures \ref{fig:coherence_rough} and \ref{fig:coherence_smooth_theta}).
 Using the SOPE method to estimate coherence and partial directed coherence between different tetrodes present in the CA1 region of the hippocampus, the SOPE method was able to detect the interesting dynamics in connectivity and the influence of the odor stimulus on the connectivity structure - in real-time.
-Thus, the SOPE will be a useful tool for an experimenter who can track the changes in connectivity in real-time and hence adapt the stimuli, as needed, in order to elicit stronger brain responses.
+Thus, the SOPE will be a useful tool for experiments requiring the tracking of changes in connectivity in real-time for online manipulation of experimental parameters or circuit activity.